Yankees vs. Orioles Player Props Betting Odds

 Rutschman Stats

-- Adley Rutschman has 46 hits with seven doubles, seven home runs and 38 walks.
+- Adley Rutschman has put up 47 hits with seven doubles, seven home runs and 39 walks.
 He has driven in 25 runs.

 Rutschman Recent Games